-The 2018 FOCA Aquatic Invasive Species Program is underway!
-Over 30 associations have applied to work with FOCA on local initiatives through this program.
+The 2018 FOCA Aquatic Invasive Species Program is complete!
+Over 30 associations worked with FOCA on local initiatives through this program.
 You can learn more, including past project examples, below.
 Please contact email@example.com for more information.

 FOCA is very concerned about the potential impacts of introduced species and the effect they will have on our quality of life in Ontario.
 These invaders have proven to alter the environment, damage our economy, and negatively impact our communities.

 FOCA worked to support the Ontario Government’s commitments in its implementation of the Ontario Invasive Species Strategic Plan, and the Invasive Species Act.
 The scope of the program was to promote the provincial Best Management Practices with FOCA members across Ontario aimed at reducing the risk of spreading invasive species in the province (primarily through the movement of watercraft).

 During the summer of 2017, FOCA worked with several Member Associations to run Pilot Projects aimed at addressing aquatic invasive species at the local level.
 The projects focused on education and outreach, and/or invasive species control, management and eradication.
 26 FOCA Member Associations from 24 unique townships across Ontario were approved to participate in an Association Pilot Project in 2017.

 FOCA was pleased to run this program again in 2018.
 Please see below for ideas on the types of projects included as well as examples of Pilot Projects that were successfully completed in 2017.

 Many associations who participated in the 2017 Program were concerned that they may have an aquatic invasive species present on their lake and they did not have the expertise to confirm their suspicions.
 FOCA was able to provide these associations with expert advice and resources to assist in identification and next steps.